Martemyan Ryutin: Death and legacy

-During the period of political paranoia and spy mania remembered to history as the Yezhovshchina of 1937–38, Ryutin was brought back to Moscow from Suzdal prison to be retried.
+During the Great Purge of 1937–38, Ryutin was brought back to Moscow from Suzdal prison to be retried.
 The guards had to use force to move him because he refused to leave his cell voluntarily.
 Under interrogation, on 4 November 1936, he wrote a note saying: "Being absolutely certain of my innocence and finding the present indictment absolutely unlawful, arbitrary and partial, dictated solely by animosity and by a thirst for a new, this time bloody, reprisal, I have categorically refused and continue to refuse to plead guilty to the charges brought against me."

-On January 10, 1937 the Military Collegium of the Supreme Court of the USSR sentenced him to death.
+On January 10, 1937, the Military Collegium of the Supreme Court of the USSR sentenced him to death.
 He was executed that same day.

 The rest of Ryutin's family also suffered brutal repression at the hands of the state, with his younger son Vissarion (born 1913) similarly retried and executed in a camp in Central Asia in 1937 and his older son Vassily (born 1910) shot to death in Lefortovo prison in that same year.
 His widow was sent to a camp of the Gulag located in Karaganda, where she also perished.
 Only a daughter, Lyubov Ryutina, survived the terror.

 At the 20th Congress of the CPSU, Ryutin's daughter proposed the posthumous rehabilitation of her father and two brothers.
 This effort failed.

 On June 13, 1988, as a byproduct of the glasnost campaign of Soviet leader Mikhail Gorbachev, the Supreme Court of the USSR formally rehabilitated Martemyan Ryutin.

 The so-called Ryutin Platform, long locked in the archives of the KGB, was published for the first time in 1990, serialized in five parts in the official journal of the Central Committee of the Communist Party of the Soviet Union, Izvestiya TsK KPSS (News of the CC of the CPSU).
 The source of this publication was an official typescript of the original handwritten document; the original, if it still exists in the archives, remains to be located.

 The Ryutin Platform was published in English translation for the first time in 2010.